 ELSS – Historical Performance

-The table below shows the 1, 3 , 5 and 10 year performance of selected ELSS Funds.
+The table below shows the 1, 3 , 5 and 10 year performance (as of May 20, 2019) of selected ELSS Funds.
 Historically they have given decent returns.

 Best ELSS Funds (by Popular Publications):

 As mentioned earlier most financial publications come out with their set of recommended ELSS.
 We list them down

 |Mint||Economic Times||Value Research|

 ELSS – Points to Keep in Mind while Investing

 1. If possible Invest “DIRECT” in ELSS funds.
 (Learn: How to invest “Direct” in Mutual Fund) If you use broker or invest through intermediaries, your return would come down by 0.5% to 1% every year due to commission paid to them.
 The table below shows the difference in returns in 5 years.